RickRomig/scripts/README.md

 # shellcheck source=/home/rick/bin/functionlib
 # shellcheck disable=SC1091
 ```
-Disabling SC1091 is not required if using shellcheck -x to check syntax.
+Disabling SC1091 is not required if using `shellcheck -x` to check syntax.
 If running outside the `~/bin` directory, change the path in the directive.
-Use the full path, i.e., `/home/username/script_directory`.
+Use the full path, i.e., `/home/username/script-directory`.

 ### Sourcing the function library